PRO

 fun and bragging rights.
 It is a good

-idea to track your own points as a double check and let Eric know if issues.
-Each driver receives 10 show-up points per
+idea to track your own points as a double check and let Eric know if

-event.
-You will get the points for
+eighth mile track.
+You will get the

-round won including bye runs or singles if your competition broke.
-The reaction winner of each event will
+bye runs or singles if your competition broke.

-awarded at each event as follows:
+Additional points are awarded at each event as

-Ř an
+Ø an

 extra 11 points to the winner

-Ř an
+Ø an

 extra 7 points to the runner-up

-Ř an
+Ø an

-extra 3 points for a semi-final loss
+extra 4 points for a semi-final loss (effective in 2018 - 4 points instead of 3 points)

 Tie breaker rule to determine the series